M. Shawn Copeland

 Ph.D., Boston College/Andover Newton Theological School

-Her research interests converge around issues of theological and philosophical anthropology and political theology, as well as African and African–derived religious and cultural experience and African-American intellectual history.
+Theological and philosophical anthropology, embodiment, political theology, theological methods; African and African–derived religious and cultural experience and African-American intellectual history.

 Theology and the Body